dnzengou/products-correlation/README.md

 The data files contain historical sales data and active inventory.
 More details below.

-* **Objective:**
+* **Goal:**
-We want to determine which products from the store inventory should be retained to sell (in particular, applying promotional actions) and the ones to discard (or to decrease the orders).
+1. We want to determine which products from the store inventory are (negatively) correlated, so that we can splitt them into the ones that should be retained for sell (in particular, applying promotional actions) and the ones to discard (or to decrease the amount of order requests).

-* **Goal:** Among possible ways forward, we intend to build a ***binary classifier*** with a list of products ID which could be retained in the inventory or list of products for which further actions need to be done.
+2. Among possible ways forward, we intend to build a ***binary classifier*** with a list of products ID which could be retained in the inventory or list of products for which further actions need to be done.

 **Dataset**
 In addition to all publicly available data, we have daily sales and associated waste for each product reaching back 1.5 year.
 We also have the physical location of a subset around 15% of products.